 Another reason why an aerial cartwheel is much different than a regular cartwheel is that it is much more difficult to learn.
 While the aerial cartwheel is no longer in a compulsory floor routine, it can be used to fulfill the Level 6 Floor requirement of a salto or aerial element.
 Many gymnasts also use it in their routines at more advanced levels.

-I’m going to give you exercises to strengthen the muscles you need to do an aerial cartwheel, along with some drills and tools to help you learn the skill.
+Now that you’ve learned to the steps to doing an aerial cartwheel, we’re going to give you the exercises you need to strengthen the necessary muscles, along with some drills and tools to help you learn the skill.

 Muscles you need for an Aerial Cartwheel

-Hip Lift: Hip lifts strengthen your glutes which you need to push off the ground for your aerial.
-To do them lay on your back with your knees bent, your arms at your side and your feet on the ground.
+Hip Lift: Hip lifts strengthen your glutes, which you need to push off the ground for your aerial.
+To do them, lie on your back with your knees bent, your arms at your side and your feet on the ground.
 Lift your hips toward the ceiling, hold for a second and then lower your hips back to the floor to finish the repetition.
 Make sure you are keeping your back flat and squeezing your butt.

 Squats: Squats are great exercises to help you strengthen the leg muscles you need for an aerial cartwheel.
 Stand with your feet hip to shoulder-width apart and your toes pointing forwards.
 Keeping your back straight and your core squeezed, lower yourself with your weight on your heels.
 It can be easier with your arms extended out straight in front of you parallel to the ground.
 The goal will be for your thighs to become perpendicular to your calves, but only go as far as you can while controlling the movement.
 With the weight of your body in your heels, push against the floor and raise yourself back to a standing position in order to complete the repetition.